Frequently Asked Questions

 Will neutering my male cat stop him from spraying?

 If your male cat is neutered before he starts spraying, the chances increase that he will not spray.
-If you male cat is already in the habit of spraying, chances are unlikely that the neutering will completely eliminate this behavior.
+If he is already in the habit of spraying, chances are unlikely that the neutering will completely eliminate this behavior.

 Will my pet’s behavior change after surgery?